astromuffin22/Startup-South/notes.md

 - I now have made my website scure using caddy and sudo to save and make it working https://casecentral.click
 - I understand now the importance of good HTML or you CSS coding will suck and you will have a hard time ahah - https://casecentral.click
 - By putting the JS cloning onto my startup I was able to learn more about how JS works
+- I learned how to make a pop up and store usernames and display it in various ways
 -